tylermhansen/CS333/project1/README.md

 It is readily apparent that bytes 0-22 are allocated for the `char` array `CarlsenNakamura.opening`, byte `23` holds `57` which is "W" in hexadecimal -- so it is holding `CarlsenNakammura.side`.
 Lastly, we find that bytes `24` and `25` are holding `CarlsenNakamura.num_pawns`.

-What is interesting is that the `sizeof()` call returns `26`.
+What is interesting is that **(a)** the `sizeof()` call returns `26`.
 Ying said in class that it snaps to even multiples of the largest data type; since it is a `short` in this case, everything is a multiple of 2.
+So there is a buffer to make sure that `sizeof()` is always even, but there aren't any gaps between the different variables of the struct.

 ##### Task 5: